Common Baby Myths and Facts: What Every Parent Should Know

 FACT: Pooping frequency varies!
 Normal patterns:

-• Breastfed babies: Multiple times daily OR once every 7-10 days
+• Breastfed babies: Multiple times daily OR only once every several days

 Myth: Keep newborns indoors for 40 days